How to decide where to live

 How is the local transportation network?

 Is the community walkable or do you need a car to get everywhere?
 How is the local network of trains, buses, bike lanes, and more?
-Consider all the ways you can get around the community.
+Consider all the ways you prefer to get around.

 How close are highway, rail stations, and airports?